Max H. Bazerman

-Max Hal Bazerman (born August 14, 1955) is an author and researcher whose work focuses on negotiation, behavioral economics, and ethics.
+Max Hal Bazerman (born August 14, 1955) is an American behavioral economist, business theorist, and author whose work focuses on negotiation, business ethics.

 In his most recent book, Better, Not Perfect, Bazerman provides insight into how individuals can make better decisions for themselves and for the world.
 In their 2020 book The Power of Experiments, Bazerman and Michael Luca describe how technology companies and other organizations are increasingly relying on randomized control trials to test their ideas, generating both benefits and costs for society at large.
 Bazerman is the Jesse Isidor Straus Professor of Business Administration at Harvard Business School.
 In 2019, he received the Lifetime Achievement Award from the Organizational Behavior Division of the Academy of Management.

 Education

-Bazerman received a Bachelor of Sciences degree in Economics from the Wharton School of the University of Pennsylvania in 1976 and a Ph.D. from the Graduate School of Industrial Administration at Carnegie Mellon University in 1979.
+Bazerman received a Bachelor of Sciences degree in Economics from the Wharton School of the University of Pennsylvania in 1976 and a Ph.D. from the Graduate School of Industrial Administration at Carnegie Mellon University in 1979, under the supervision of Robert S. Atkin.
 Bazerman received an honorary Master of Arts degree from Harvard University in 2000 and an honorary doctorate from the London Business School of the University of London in 2006.